Dev-Ritchie/alx-low_level_programming/0x02-functions_nested_loops/README.md

-write a function that print the sign of a number
+ write a function that computes the absolute value of an integer.